Werenode/IOTPAY_guide/README.md

 ## Payment Transaction History

-At the bottom of the page, you’ll find a table listing all payment transactions associated with this setup.
+At the bottom of the page, you'll find a table listing all payment transactions associated with this setup.

 The payment key is defined by the unique triplet: (serviceFrom, VCFrom, VCTo)